Analyze your usual offline shopping spree. How do shops garner your attention?

 Mobile customer engagement is the interaction between a brand and a mobile user to foster their relationships on mobile devices.
 It’s everything from how a user reacts to your messages inside a mobile app to the ways you measure it.
 Whether you like it or not, engagement on mobile is now more fierce than ever as every brand wants to be in the spotlight and attract the best audiences.

 Besides, great mobile customer engagement is how a business uses its creativity and experience to catch a user’s attention while they navigate a company’s mobile app.
-Basically, it all comes down to how you as a business owner personalize the customer journey on mobile devices to acquire and retain a loyal client base.
+Basically, it all comes down to how you as a business owner personalize the customer journey on mobile devices to acquire and retain loyal customers.

-How many people can’t go without their smartphones?
+How many people can’t go without their mobile phones?
 According to Statista, this number has reached 6.5 million worldwide, with China, India, and the USA having the highest number of smartphone users.

 We wake up, we work, and we say goodbye to the day with this gadget.
-And it actually equips us with really convenient stuff such as quick access to information, social proof, the convenience of purchase, and an abundant product or service choice.
+It actually equips us with really convenient stuff such as quick access to information, social proof, the convenience of purchase, and an abundant product or service choice.

 Customer engagement and mobile go hand in hand for one simple reason: people won’t be interested in dealing with you if you don’t step up your game.
 They just put your product on the back burner.
 This brings in lost opportunities, money loss, and the ability to communicate what you have to the users.